HackerN64/F3DEX3/docs/Documentation/Porting your Romhack.md

   fixed, the vanilla permanent light direction of `{0x28, 0x28, 0x28}` must be changed to `{0x49, 0x49, 0x49}`, or everything will be too dark.
 The former vector is not properly normalized, but F3D through F3DEX2 normalize light directions in the microcode, so it doesn't matter with those microcodes.
-In contrast, F3DEX3 normalizes vertex normals (after transforming them), but assumes light directions have already been normalized.
+The two lighting codepaths in F3DEX3 treat light directions and vertex normals
+  differently: the fast one works like F3DEX2, but the slow one normalizes vertex normals after transforming them and does not modify light directions.
+  Thus in this case, the light directions must already be normalized.
 - Matrix stack fix (world space lighting / view matrix in VP instead of in M) is basically required.
 If you *really* want camera space lighting, use matrix stack fix, transform the fixed camera space light direction by V inverse each frame, and send that to the RSP.
-This will be faster than the alternative (not using matrix stack fix and enabling `G_NORMALS_MODE_AUTO` to correct the matrix).

 ## Recommended Changes (Non-Lighting)